 Making the switch from traditional to digital logistics by yourself is hard.

-If your fulfillment logistics is outsourced, you’re often at the mercy of whatever digital logistics solution your fulfillment partner uses already.
+If your fulfilment logistics is outsourced, you’re often at the mercy of whatever digital logistics solution your fulfilment partner uses already.
 And if it doesn’t meet your analytics and tracking needs, you likely won’t be able to change their mind.

 With ShipBob, switching to digital logistics can happen effortlessly.
 ShipBob’s end-to-end tech-enabled logistics platform enables you to reap all the advantages of digital logistics without having to go through the pain of choosing a solution and training your team on it.

 ShipBob’s distributed warehouse model also upgrades your supply chain.
-Based on your historical order data, ShipBob can recommend where you should store your inventory in 20+ fulfillment centers.
+Based on your historical order data, ShipBob can recommend where you should store your inventory in 20+ fulfilment centres.
 By doing so, you’ll be able to reach your customers faster, pay less for shipping and for inventory management.

 ShipBob also offers real-time analytics that are easy to access and understand.
-You’ll be able to view all your fulfillment metrics and quickly make decisions to maintain supply chain velocity.
+You’ll be able to view all your fulfilment metrics and quickly make decisions to maintain supply chain velocity.